neilmunday/slurm-mail/tests/integration/README.md

 ## Introduction

 The `tests/integration` directory contains an automated test harness for Slurm-Mail.
-It makes use of https://github.com/neilmunday/rocky8-slurm to create a container to run the integration tests under.
+It makes use of the docker images created by the Docker files in the [docker-slurm](docker-slurm) sub directory.

 ## Adding new Slurm version support

-> **_Note:_** When a new version of Slurm is released https://github.com/neilmunday/rocky8-slurm needs to have been updated to support this new version first.
+When a new version of Slurm is released the Docker files in the [docker-slurm](docker-slurm) sub directory need to be updated to the new version and the images created and pushed to the `ghcr.io/neilmunday/slurm-mail` image repository.
+This is partially automated via the [slurm_version_check](../../.github/workflows/slurm_version_check.yml) and [build_docker_slurm](../../.github/workflows/build_docker_slurm.yml) workflows.

+Each day [slurm_version_check](../../.github/workflows/slurm_version_check.yml) checks for new versions of Slurm.
+If a new version is found the workflow updates all of the files in the [docker-slurm](docker-slurm) directory with the new version string and creates a pull request.

+When the pull request is merged the [build_docker_slurm](../../.github/workflows/build_docker_slurm.yml) workflow automatically creates the new Slurm-Mail docker images so they are ready to use.

-Update the `../.github/workflows/testing.yml` workflow to include the new Slurm version.
+Finally, the `../.github/workflows/testing.yml` workflow must be updated to include the new Slurm version.

 ## Adding tests